bill-mahoney/changelog-automation/README.md

 - [changelog](https://github.com/semantic-release/changelog) is a plugin for semantic-release to automate changelog generation
 - Heavy weight solution for just changelog.
 Much more intrusive.
   - Requires write permission to the repo before a changelog can be created.
   - Release **must** be done before a changelog can be created.
-Tagging the releaase is required before a changelog can be generated.
+Tagging the release is required before a changelog can be generated.
     - Can do some hacks with a local on-disk remote as a workaround.
 Spotify [argued](https://github.com/semantic-release/semantic-release/issues/964) with maintainers to add feature with no luck.
 - Semantic-release doesn't have an official docker container.